Entire Town is a Valuable Historical Legacy

 Somei Yoshino Cherry Blossoms along the Bank of Hinokinai River (National Scenic Beauty Site)

 The Hinokinai River runs through the center of Kakunodate Town from north to south.
 From late April, the 2-km line of cherry trees on the river bank becomes a fascinating tunnel of beautiful cherry blossoms.
 Here, people enjoy cherry blossom viewing under the trees and it is such a festive atmosphere.
-The bank was completed in 1933 and some 400 of Somei Yoshino variety cherry trees were planted in the spring of 1934, commemorating the birth of the Emperor Heisei.
+The bank was completed in 1933 and some 400 of Somei Yoshino variety cherry trees were planted in the spring of 1934, commemorating the birth of the His Majesty the Emperor Emeritus.
 In 1975, the area was designated as a National Scenic Beauty Site.
 Later in 1990, the area was also selected as one of the 100 Best Cherry Blossom Sites in Japan.
 The bank along the Hinokinai River is a popular walking course for local people.
 The clear stream is a good fishing spot where many fans enjoy catching rainbow trout and sweet fish from the early summer.

 Weeping Cherry Trees in Kakunodate (National Natural Monument)